mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 ### Collaboration in managing dependencies of the system flow

-## CClear, Concise and Regular Communication is Key
+## Clear, Concise and Regular Communication is Key

 ## Have patience